 For an overweight, middle-aged man you’d expect to lose 1-2lbs a week for the first few months, and then slow down to 0.5-1.25lbs a week after that.

 Of course, you can take this to the extreme and shed huge amounts of body fat, but I don’t advise this.
 It’s better to lose fat consistently over a long period of time than it is to do some crash diet and strip your body of fat as fast as you can.

 So, I’d say the average man could lose upwards of 20-30lbs (9.1-13.6 kg) in 6 months.
 However, it’s important to distinguish between losing weight and losing fat.

-Most people think they want to lose weight, when in reality they want to lose fat and keep their muscle.
+Most people think they want to lose weight when in reality they want to lose fat and keep their muscles.